-142. The vehicle electrical system provides internal and external lighting, fuel supply, engine starting and vehicle performance monitoring through warning lights and instruments.
+155. The vehicle electrical system provides power for internal and external lighting, fuel supply, engine starting and vehicle performance monitoring through warning lights and instruments.

-143. One 12 V battery, located beneath the passenger's seat, provides the electrical energy to crank the engine at a high enough speed to enable the engine to start.
-The starting circuit comprises the battery, the ignition switch, the start relay, the engine stop motor, and the starter motor and solenoid.
+156. One 12 V battery located in the engine compartment, provides the electrical energy to crank the engine at a high enough speed to enable the engine to start.
+The starting circuit is comprised of the battery, the ignition switch, the start relay, the engine stop motor, and the starter motor and solenoid.
 Glow plugs are also part of the starting circuit, but are only utilised in extremely cold conditions if the engine fails to start normally.

-144. Turning the ignition switch through the 'IGNITION' position (refer to Figure 75) energises the engine stop relay, which controls the engine stop assembly.
+157. Figure 74 is a schematic of the engine electrical system.
+Turning the ignition switch through the IGNITION position energises the engine stop relay, which controls the engine stop assembly.
 This moves the injection pump fuel rack to the idle position.
-With the ignition switch held in the 'START' position, the start relay energises applying voltage to the starter motor solenoid.
+With the ignition switch held in the START position, the start relay energises applying voltage to the starter motor solenoid.
 Energising the starter motor solenoid results in the starter motor pinion engaging the engine ring gear, thus cranking the engine.
-Once the engine has started and the ignition switch returns to the 'IGNITION' position, the start relay de-energises.
-This removes voltage from the starter motor solenoid, which also de-energises, disengaging the starter motor pinion from the engine ring gear.
-The alternator now supplies the voltage required to operate the vehicle's electrical systems, as well as recharge the battery.
+Once the engine has started and the ignition switch returns to the IGNITION position, the start relay de-energises removing voltage from the starter motor solenoid, which also de-energises disengaging the starter motor pinion from the engine ring gear.
+The alternator now supplies the voltage required to operate the vehicle's electrical systems as well as to recharge the battery.

-145. To stop the engine, the ignition switch is turned to the 'OFF' position, which reverses the engine stop motor, causing the injection pump fuel rack to move to the no-fuel position.
+158. To stop the engine, the ignition is turned to the OFF position, which reverses the engine stop motor, causing the injection pump fuel rack to move to the no-fuel position.
 This effectively starves the engine of fuel.

-Figure 75 Engine Electrical Circuit
+Figure 74 Engine Electrical Circuit